 You may request that we stop archiving or take down your archived website at any time.

 If you do not wish to include your website in the collections at Montana State University Library, please opt out using this form.
 Thank you in advance for your consideration.

 [Name & contact]

-To exclude your website / your organization's website from the web archiving collections at Montana State University Library, please enter your name and email address below.
+To exclude your website / your organization's website from the web archiving collections at Montana State University Library, please complete thie form below.
 If you represent an organization, please enter the name of the organization.